gamegekko/red-pipe-services/src/content/sections/english/contact-section.md

 # Check config.toml file for form action related settings
 # this is also used in the footer of the personal portfolio homepage
 form:
-  emailSubject: "New form submission from folex website" # Customized email subject (applicable when anyone submit form, form submission may receive by email depend on provider)
+  emailSubject: "New Web-Form Submission from Red Pipe Services Contact Page" # Customized email subject (applicable when anyone submit form, form submission may receive by email depend on provider)
   submitButton:
     # Refer to the `sharedButton` schema in `src/sections.schema.ts` for all available configuration options (e.g., enable, label, url, hoverEffect, variant, icon, tag, rel, class, target, etc.)
     enable: true